 Separation anxiety is a hard one to work past.
 You can try distracting them.
 Hide dog treats around the yard or house for them to find.
 Get a dog bone (like this one) that you can fill with flavors such as cheese whiz or peanut-butter.
 Give it to your pet just before you leave and they can learn to associate your departure with something fun.

 However, separation anxiety is not something to take lightly.
 If not repaired, it will only get worse and can spread to other unwanted behaviors, such as nervous peeing or biting.

 The bottom line is, if your dog truly has separation anxiety, they should probably stay with a friend or sitter while you are at work.
-During the night-times and weekends, you can work with them by closing them on the other side of a bedroom door for increasingly longer periods of time and rewarding them for their patience
+During the night-times and weekends, you can work with them by closing them on the other side of a bedroom door for increasingly longer periods of time and reward them for their patience